amatulla/amatulla.github.io/About Me.md

 # About Me

 I am extremely passionate about my education in cognitive science and neuroscience and aim to use what I have learned to have a deeper understanding of the mind and our cognitive capacities.
 With that I would like to optimize human functionality and enrich education research/teaching.
-Recently, I completed education in Radiological Technology to integrate my love for human-interaction and providing care with my love for technology and healthcare.
+Recently, I completed education in Radiological Technology, working as an x-ray technologist, to integrate my love for human-interaction and providing care with my love for technology and healthcare.
 <br>

 <center>